built-on-openfin/workspace-starter/how-to/integrate-with-salesforce-basic/README.md

 This example demonstrates connecting to Salesforce, retrieving data and opening a window.

-The integration package utilized by this example os [@openfin/salesforce](https://www.npmjs.com/package/@openfin/salesforce).
+The integration package utilized by this example is [@openfin/salesforce](https://www.npmjs.com/package/@openfin/salesforce).

 For more information on the Salesforce integration package and how you should configure your Salesforce platform to be accessible from the OpenFin integration package see [Salesforce Integration](https://developers.openfin.co/of-docs/docs/salesforce-integration).